RyanShort13110/raw_curiosity/README.md

 ## About

 Simple app designed to help the general public see photos from three rovers currently on mars.
-App allows the user to select from three different rovers: Curiosity, Opportunity, and Spirit, as well as allowing the user to adjust different rover camera configurations including Front Hazard, Rear Hazard, Mast, etc. Photos now store in localStorage for a duration of 5 hours before being removed.
+App allows the user to select from three different rovers: Curiosity, Opportunity, and Spirit, as well as allowing the user to adjust different rover camera configurations including Front Hazard, Rear Hazard, Mast, etc. Photos now store in localStorage for a duration of 1 hour before being removed.
 This will reduce the number of API calls for repeated searches on a given day.

 ---
-This app is hosted with Netlify.
+This app is hosted with Cyclic.

 ### Built With